zerospiel/docs/docs/admin/kof/kof-storing.md

 (though less secure) static credentials method:

-1. Create AWS IAM user with access to CloudWatch Logs, e.g. by allowing `"Action": "logs:*"` in the inline policy.
+1. Create AWS IAM user with access to CloudWatch Logs, for example, with `"Action": "logs:*"` allowed in the inline policy.

 2. Create access key and save it to the `cloudwatch-credentials` file:
     ```